SivanDuijn/medicore-assessment/README.md

 For example, a month that starts and ends on a weekend will have fewer workdays, the employee will have traveled less during that month.
 Over the course of a full year, this variation should balance out, resulting in a correct total compensation.

+The yearly overview begins with a payment date of January 1st, which means the corresponding compensation calculations for the first month are based on December.

 I hope these assumptions are ok.

 ## Tools and libraries used